RimuTec/dev-container-typescript/README.md

 # How to Use this Repository

-If you are at the repository in github, click the green button with "Use Template" to create a new repository with the code of this repository as a starting position.
+If you are at the repository in github, click the green button with `Use this template` to create a new repository with the code of this repository as a starting position.

 Then clone your new repository, change the published (aka exposed) port number and create the dev container locally.